 Database Management Practices

 Managed databases have made the process of running applications in production considerably simple for the developer.
 So much so, in fact, that sometimes we tend to overlook all the work behind it.
 And remember, this database management workload is something you should plan for if you’re considering hosting your database in production.

-Let’s take a closer look at our own database platform, Timescale Cloud.
-Timescale Cloud is a managed cloud-native database platform that supercharges PostgreSQL for time series.
+Let’s take a closer look at our own database platform, Timescale.
+Timescale is a managed cloud-native database platform that supercharges PostgreSQL for time series.
 The result?
 Fast queries at scale, cost-efficient scaling options to store higher data volumes for less money, and plenty of time-series functionality to save development time.

 To create such a seamless experience, managed databases juggle many elements behind the scenes, including physical facilities, compute hardware, virtualization, an operating system, and the database itself.

 I’ve spent plenty of time addressing those things myself throughout my career.
-Let’s take a journey through time and look at what it entails to effectively provide and manage each of these building blocks.
+Let’s take a journey through time and look at what it entails to provide and manage each of these building blocks effectively.